tomtiger11/DeadBot/README.md

 2. Ensure that shell_exec is enabled in your php.ini and ensure that 'screen' is installed on your system.

-3. Now you need to configure DeadBot, Luckily tomtiger11 has made an installer!
-To do this, login to your SSH terminal and cd into the directory which your files are in.
+3. Now you need to configure DeadBot, Luckily I (tomtiger11) have made an installer!
+To configure DeadBot this, login to your SSH terminal and cd into the directory which your files are in.
 Run this command and follow all of the instructions: ``php installer.php``

 4. You should now be able to start the bot up and solve any problems that may